nasa/oceandata-notebooks/book/notebooks/oci/oci_grid_match.md

 Begin by importing all of the packages used in this notebook.
 Please ensure your environment has the most recent versions of `rioxarray` (>=0.19.0) and `rasterio` (>=1.4.3), as the functionality allowing us to correctly convert PACE Level-2 (L2) files to GeoTIFF is relatively new.

-The following cells use `earthaccess` to set and persist your Earthdata login credentials, then search for and download the relevant datasets for a scene parts of North America.
-PACE OCI produces many types of datasets - this tutorial will use the LANDVI and SFREFL suites to demonstrate how to regrid both 2- and 3D variables.
+PACE OCI has many data products.
+This tutorial will use the LANDVI and SFREFL data suites to demonstrate how to regrid both 2- and 3D variables.

 <div class="alert alert-info" role="alert">

 Although this tutorial uses land-focused products, these methods will work with any type of 2D or 3D PACE OCI data

 </div>

+The following cells use `earthaccess` to set and persist your Earthdata login credentials, then search for and download the relevant datasets for two scenes which have some overlap in and around the Great Lakes region of North America.
+A function for a adding features to the plots in this tutorials is also included.

 ```{code-cell} ipython3
 from pathlib import Path